Extatosoma tiaratum: Cultivation

 This species is relatively common in captivity.
 It is used in laboratories, kept for projects in schools (as is Carausius morosus), and is a popular pet among breeders of exotic insects in North America and Europe.
 One breeder advises specifically "For a stick insect with body length 127mm, to keep 2 adult females, you need a cage at least 600mm high, 300mm deep and 300mm wide."

 Although the gestation period of their eggs is several months long, they are prolific breeders.
 A breeder notes that because of this insect's habit of flicking its eggs, one can "hear them clicking against the glass" of their terraria.
 Some breeders in the United Kingdom, concerned with the negative effects of inbreeding on the vitality of their stock, have introduced new genes from abroad.

 Females live to about 18 months old, males to only 6–8 months.

 Diet

 E. tiaratum are herbivores and although they thrive on Eucalyptus which is their native food, breeders abroad recommend feeding them bayberry, bramble, hawthorn, hazel, oak, photinia, raspberry, rose, and salmon berry (red or yellow) and guava.

 Although they survive well on non-eucalypt leaves, they don't always grow as large or retain the same natural colour.
+Giving them too much eucalyptus in a moist environment can be tricky, since that plant, especially on its semi-woody branches is prone to molding which can be dangerous for neanids.